 (8) containers of alcoholic beverages sold to authorized food processors or pharmaceutical firms for use exclusively in the manufacturing of food products or medicines; and

-A retailer who sells or otherwise disposes of untaxed liquor other than to a qualified purchaser shall collect from the buyer or transferee the tax imposed by this chapter and remit the tax to the Department of Revenue at the same time and manner as required by this chapter.
+Subd.
+4. Sales to nonqualified buyers.
+A retailer who sells or otherwise disposes of untaxed liquor other than to a qualified purchaser shall collect from the buyer or transferee the tax imposed by this chapter and remit the tax to the department of revenue at the same time and manner as required by this chapter.
 If the retailer fails to collect the tax from the buyer or transferee, or fails to remit the tax, the retailer is personally responsible for the tax and the commissioner may seize any liquor destined to be delivered to the retailer.
 The procedures outlined in section 297G.20 apply to the seized liquor.
 The proceeds of the sale of the liquor may be applied to any tax liability owed by the retailer after deducting all costs and expenses.

 This section does not relieve the buyer or possessor of untaxed liquor from personal liability for the tax.